jennifer-spillane/sponge_evol_dynamics/dataset_workflow.md

 ## Post-OrthoFinder Steps

+Whenever these analyses are on premise, they will be in this directory: `/mnt/lustre/macmaneslab/jlh1023/chap3_2020`.
+Whenever they are on my computer (in R or something), they will be here: `/Users/jenniferlhill/Desktop/Analyses/gain_loss`.

+### Creating the presence/absence matrix

 Before when I was doing this, we were thinking of using KinFin for some parts of the analysis, so I ran some of the OrthoFinder files through it before processing them further.
 We didn't end up needing it for anything however, so I altered the make_matrix.py script slightly so that it can handle output directly from OrthoFinder instead of having another step first.
 Then I ran it on the new OrthoFinder output.
 `/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/make_matrix.py -i Orthogroups.GeneCount.tsv -o all_114_presabs.tsv`

-So now this "all_114_presabs.tsv" file contains all the presences and absences for these orthogroups and species.
+So now this `/mnt/lustre/macmaneslab/jlh1023/chap3_2020/presabs_matrix/all_114_presabs.tsv` file contains all the presences and absences for these (105177) orthogroups and species.

+### Trimming the matrix to certain OGs

+Similarly to the script above, I need to change my "half_species.py" script to reflect the fact that we are going straight from the OrthoFinder gene count file.
+All I had to do was give the script a different (and more logical) way to recognize the first line that it is supposed to write to the output file, so not a big deal.

+I'll do this in three different groups, with different thresholds for keeping an orthogroup in the analysis.
+**50%:** `/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/half_species.py -m all_114_presabs.tsv -o presabs_50.tsv -c 57`
+5923 orthogroups left

+**25.4%:** `/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/half_species.py -m all_114_presabs.tsv -o presabs_25.tsv -c 29`
+7268 orthogroups left

+**75.4%:** `/mnt/lustre/macmaneslab/jlh1023/pipeline_dev/pipeline_scripts/half_species.py -m all_114_presabs.tsv -o presabs_75.tsv -c 86`
+4470 orthogroups left